Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/about.md

 ======
 [Jan'24] Our work has been published in IEEE TIFS!

-[Dec'23] Our works about DNN security and privacy preservation have been accepted by EAAI and JISA!
+[Dec'23] Our work about DNN security has been published in JISA!

+[Sep'23] Our work about DNN privacy preservation has been published in EAAI!

 Education